 What about short-term foster programs?

 Many rescues now offer day-trip and weekend sleepover programs that let stressed shelter animals spend some time socializing with people or "vacationing" in a home.
-Lady Luck (pictured right) went to the beach with us as part of the Kaua'i Humane Society's field trip program.
+Lady Luck (pictured below) went to the beach with us as part of the Kaua'i Humane Society's field trip program.
 Other rescues that specialize in transports often need foster homes for just a few days or weeks while the animals wait for their transport date.
 Contact the specific rescue group to get more details on these shorter-term foster opportunities.